Discover Wild Goose Qigong

 Qigong Classes

 Join our Wild Goose Qigong classes led by experienced instructors to learn and practice the fundamental techniques.
-Contact us for details of classes in: Altrincham with Sheila Taylor on Tuesday evening at 7.30pm, and in Bury with Sue Johnson Thursday and Friday at 10.45am.
-Private lessons and Instructor training by appointment, with Sue Johnson.
-Please contact for details.
+Contact us for details of classes in: Altrincham with Sheila Taylor on Tuesday evening at 7.30pm.
+Tel Sheila on 078665 76509, and in Bury with Sue Johnson on Friday morning at 10.30.
+Tel Sue on 0784 6789041 Private lessons and Instructor training by appointment, with Sue Johnson.
+Please contact for details of classes.
+Telephone or email suejo2000@yahoo.co.uk

 Qigong Workshops